Learn investing basics

 What XIRR does differently

-XIRR — Extended Internal Rate of Return — calculates the single annual return rate that makes the present value of all your cash flows (investments and withdrawals) equal to zero.
-In plain English: it finds the actual rate at which your money grew, accounting for exactly when each rupee was invested.
+XIRR — Extended Internal Rate of Return — finds the single annual rate that makes the present value of all your cash flows equal zero.
+In plain English: it finds the actual rate your money grew, accounting for exactly when each rupee was invested.

-• XIRR is the number you should compare against a benchmark, not CAGR
+• XIRR is what you should compare against benchmarks, not CAGR

 • XIRR is what Excel and real financial models use